meruki25/Data_Science/README.md

-# 🎈 Data Ananlys App
+# 🎈 Data Analys App

 A simple Streamlit app template for you to modify!